Dunkl symplectic algebra in generalized Calogero models: Dunkl deformed symplectic algebra

-The above generators may be regarded as analogs of ones constructed long time ago for the original Calogero model without the exchange operators \cite{perel71}.
-It differs also from the conformal subalgebra of the Virasoro algebra's Dunkl deformation \cite{vasil}.
+The conformal generators \eqref{Kpm3} can be viewed as analogs of those constructed long time ago for the original Calogero model, without the inclusion of exchange operators \cite{perel71}.
+The corresponding algebra differs also from the conformal subalgebra of the Virasoro algebra's Dunkl deformation \cite{vasil}.
 The operators $K_\pm$ with excluded center of mass have been considered in Ref.~\cite{jonke02}.

-Instead of the lowering-rising generators, one can use the elements $K_1$ and $K_2$ defined in a standard way:
+Instead of the lowering-raising generators, one can use the elements $K_1$ and $K_2$ defined in a standard way:

-Then the defining relations \eqref{comK} can be written in a covariant form, which reveals the equivalence with the three dimensional Lorentz algebra $so(1,2)$:
+Then the defining relations \eqref{comK} can be presented in a covariant form, highlighting the equivalence with the three-dimensional Lorentz algebra $so(1,2)$:

-Here by the $\epsilon$, the Levi-Civita tensor is denoted, and the index is risen by the Minkowski metrics $\gamma^{\alpha\beta}=\text{diag}(1,-1,-1)$.
-The second generator is anti-Hermitian while the remaining two are Hermitian:
+Here, the $\epsilon$ represents the Levi-Civita tensor, and the index is raised by the Minkowski metric $\gamma^{\alpha\beta}=\text{diag}(1,-1,-1)$.
+The second element is anti-Hermitian, while the remaining two are Hermitian:

 The first two generators are expressed via the Hamiltonian and radial coordinate: